 Building on what she learned by observing her sons’ education and adding what she knew about their preference for fun activities, Kit was inspired to help other families learn from her own experiences.
 With Eli contributing his linguistic expertise, together they have put together a curriculum to teach children Spanish and Mandarin that uses humor as a key component.
 “It’s all about being comfortable, and having fun.
 Kids have the benefit of time to learn, so it’s important that they enjoy learning a second language, or else they’ll tune out or quit.
 Our goal is for children to be excited about knowing a foreign language.
 Many kids in our Chinese Summer Camps and Spanish classes were really enthusiastic about the language by the end of the programs.
 Parents and kids were asking us if we would bring our program to their schools and some of the kids were even asking for tutors!”

 Kids have a natural interest in information that comes to them in games or by video.
 The program has been tremendously successful among kids and their parents.
 “The amount the kids learned in the summer class was incredible,” said Diane Oliver, a parent of one of the kids in the class.
 “My daughter has taken Spanish before, in both fun but more superficial classes and harder but more boring classes, but she never liked it or got much out of it.
 This all changed with the program by Foreign Languages for Kids by Kids®.
 After the third class, I was hunting down the instructor…”

 The Foreign Languages for Kids by Kids® program has grown considerably.
-It had its first public school district adoption last year and is expanding to other public, private and charter schools around the U.S. well as England.
+The Spanish program is now in public school districts as well as private and charter schools around the U.S. well as England.
 It is also quickly becoming one of the very favorite program by homeschool families who feel comfortable and excited with the unique teaching approach and variety of choice and materials the Spanish program offers.